IMMM-SFA/im3components/README.md

 This repository will hold code that has been built to facilitate interoperability between IM3 modeling software for each experiement.

 ## Current components
-Each component should follow this naming convention:
+Each component should follow this naming convention in all lower case separated by an underscore:

 `<parent_model_name>_<child_model_name>_<purpose>`